sredmond/campy/NOTES.md

 $ check-manifest
 ```

+If there are lingering build files, you might have to run `python setup.py clean --all` first.

 Then, upload to TestPyPI or real PyPI, supplying the username and password of this project's owner.

 ```